samcoppard/JobsWithPorpoise/README.md

 # Jobs With Porpoise

-This is the code that powers the back end of [Jobs With Porpoise](https://www.jobswithporpoise.com), which now has 3x more jobs than any other green job board in the UK.
+This is the code that powers the back end of [Jobs With Porpoise](https://www.jobswithporpoise.com), which now has 3x more jobs than any other known green job board in the UK.

 A daily cron job runs the file __synchronise.py__, which runs the following files in turn:
 - __scraping.py__